mackenziekbrooks/dci271-s20-newdarkage/_posts/map/2020-05-14-Charlottesville.md

 **Site #3 - UVA Data Center – Carruthers Hall**

 I drive by Carruthers Hall very frequently as it is across from a big shopping center.
 I chose it because I know that the Carruthers Data Center is housed there, and it reminded me of our center on campus that we took a tour of.
 It was recently renovated and helps support the IT infrastructure of the large university.
-It contains various servers and gear that help maintain the computing capabilities of UVA.
+It contains various servers and gear that helps maintain the computing capabilities of UVA.
 The land and building is owned by UVA and it also houses Student Financial Services.
 This data center benefits all who are within the computing realm of the University.
 It may not serve a purpose to members who are not in the university community, but it is still very important.
 I found more information by navigating to the main UVA website and searching data centers.

 ![Data Center.png]({{site.baseurl}}/assets/images/Data Center.png)